Ferlab-Ste-Justine/clin-pipelines-dags/doc/test/etl_annotate_variant_setup.md

 ```
 docker cp doc/test/resources/etl_annotate_variant/params.json minikube:/mnt/cqgc-qa/nextflow/params.json
 ```

+Note: this won't be necessary in the future as most parameters here will be defined in a profile.
+Otherwise, we should use a more standard way to inject the parameters on the pod when executing the dag, such as a config map volume.

 We previously attempted to use the minikube mount command to mount the Nextflow persistent volume.
 This caused permission issues when running the Nextflow job.
 We tried using the options --uid 0 --gid 0 (root user and group) with the minikube mount command, but the error persisted.
 Interestingly, Nextflow manages to create some files and folders, but fails for a specific file.